 Often you hear people scared of telling you their ideas as you might steal them.
 But as Bill Gross remarked as soon as you start implementing those ideas the real world “punches you in the face.”
 Some ideas turn out to be successful, right away.
 But those are gems.

 That idea at the time seemed extremely crazy.
 Before Bill Gross could prove it, it took him a team of people to execute it, and he had to spend months on the road divulgating that idea.

 Only when the concept was proved, and that idea turned out to be a business model making millions of dollars in profits, Google took notice.

 Bill Gross ranks the business model as the fourth factor among the five most important factors for a tech startup to succeed.
 The reason is simple.

 Startups can initially go about even without a business model.
 If you take the example of a few startups (Google comprised), those initially didn’t have a monetization strategy at all.
 And Google’s founders were pretty reluctant about advertising.

-Those companies were focused on technology, product and build up a users base, quickly.
-Although I agree that the business model isn't necessarily something you need to have for initial success.
+Those companies were focused on technology, product and build up a user base, quickly.
+Although I agree that the business model isn’t necessarily something you need to have for initial success.

 In fact, during the first phase making sure you have the best product and technology is critical.
 Also, usually investors’ money will allow the company to survive for a few years before understanding what’s the right business model.

-However, it is essential to remark that there is a moment in the life of any startup where coming up with the right business model makes the difference between life and death.
+However, it is essential to remark that there is a moment in the life of any startup were coming up with the right business model makes the difference between life and death.

 For instance, when Google understood that the pay per click model was viable, had it ignored that fact, most probably GoTo would have gained significant traction.
 Thus, dwarfing Google itself.